ShinShinShen/CSE3CAP-Project/README.md

 All dependencies are listed in the [`requirements.txt`] file.

 To install them into your environment, run:
+(ensure you are in .venv virtual environment before installing dependencies and running the program)

 ```bash
 pip install -r requirements.txt